gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 You sell social status or marketing value to the sponsor, additional access to you and your story, or priority access to new features.
 Since the value is more indirect than in the other cases, income is more volatile, and not enforced in any way.

 Truth is, we don't understand this option very well.
-We see it works for others, but it does not come natural for us.
+We see it working for others, but it does not come natural for us.
 We prefer more direct paths to money.

-## Raising All Boats
+## A Rising Tide Lifts All Boats

 The often told story of open-source is about the ecosystem: raising the water for all boats in the ecosystem makes your boat rise as well.